Rofikali/Nuxt3jsDrfBlog/statergi.md

     >>> create a subnav bar like codewithharry { html, css, js, python }

+>>> categoris's category
+    and categories's category's id page need to work.

 Django Python
     >>> create a django app like { html, css, js, python }
     >>> create a list view for { html, css, js, python }